Ronaldo-max/sidebar-responsive/README.md

 # SIDEBAR RESPONSIVE

-## Esse projeto é um menu lateral responsivo, desenvolvido em html, css e javascript um dos desafios do discover.
+## This project is a responsive side menu, developed in html, css and javascript, one of discover's challenges.

 <br>
 <img src="./sidebar.gif">
 <br>

-## Tecnologias
+## Technologies

 - HTML
 - CSS